wso2/docs-is/en/identity-server/5.10.0/docs/learn/configuring-ws-federation-single-sign-on.md

     -   **Passive STS WReply URL** - Provide the URL of the web app you are configuring WS-Federation for.
 This endpoint URL will handle the token response.

+    - **Passive STS WReply Logout URL** - Provide the URL of the web app to which users will be redirected to upon logout.
+This URL will be used to validate the wreply url sent in the logout request.

         !!! tip